 The high ketone reading was probably due to the fact that I had done a long training run the morning before and had been somewhat calorie restricted in the days prior.
 I would not expect the same outcome if I ate the same amount of chocolate cake on a rest day, or if I ate three times as much cake (like I wanted to) even on a heavy training day.
 Nor do I expect that anyone training for a marathon can eat chocolate cake after runs and remain in ketosis.
 I might have to do some follow-up cake testing to find out, though.
 Purely for science, of course….

-I think that we can all agree that chocolate cake is not a food that someone should eat regularly, if at all, particularly if being in ketosis is very important to them (or likewise if they care to adhere to Primal principles).
+I think that we can all agree that chocolate cake is not a food that someone should eat regularly, if at all, if being in ketosis is very important to them (or they care to adhere to Primal principles).
 Nevertheless, this helps illustrate why “Does it kick me out of ketosis?” isn’t the right metric to use for deciding whether to include a food in your regular keto repertoire.